odoare/SuperMoTo/README.md

   bar buttons in exclusive or non-exclusive mode (non-exclusive sums the active matrices).
 The edited configuration is selected with the "Edit: A..F" buttons above the analyzer.
-- **Configuration tool** for standard layouts (2.0, 2.1, 4.0, 5.1, 7.1):
+- **Configuration tool** for standard layouts (2.0, 2.1, 4.0, 4.1, 5.1, 7.1)
-  choose the inputs/outputs of each speaker, gains and the bass-management crossover; the mains are highpassed and their sum is sent lowpassed to the subwoofer output.
+  and **periphonic Ambisonics** (orders 1-3): choose the inputs/outputs of each speaker, gains and the bass-management crossover; the mains are highpassed and their sum is sent lowpassed to the subwoofer output.
+For Ambisonics, set each loudspeaker's azimuth/elevation/radius and Apply builds the AmbiX (ACN / SN3D) max-rE sampling decoder (B-format on inputs 1..(order+1)^2; bass management lowpasses W to the sub).
+The **Speakers** control sets the output count (canonical 8/12/16, or any count laid out on a near-uniform sphere).
+  **Radius compensation** delays and attenuates closer speakers (referenced to the farthest) so an irregular rig still sums correctly at the centre; turn off **Write delay compensation** to apply the decode without overwriting delays you already set by hand (e.g. after measured alignment).
 Apply writes the frames into a configuration, which can then be fine-tuned in the matrix.

 Matrix interactions: click = select frame (editor panel at bottom right), double-click = activate, vertical drag = gain, alt+click = analyzer trace,